 Starting in June 2018, you must submit applications to insurance carriers via ProviderSource, a free health care credentialing tool operated by OneHealthPort, the state's lead organization providing health information techonology.
 ProviderSource will allow you to build a comprehensive professional profile, which also functions as a secure, universal credentialing and enrollment application.
 Once submitted, insurance carriers will have 90 days to approve your application.
 Note that 90 days is the ceiling; as all parties are required to use ProviderSource, we anticipate a reduction in the back-and-forth that tends to slow this process down, resulting in faster turnaround times.

-Visit OneHealthPort's credentialing webpages for step-by-step instructions for setting up your profile before logging into ProviderSource.
-Be sure to review the training videos and guides also provided by OneHealthPort to make sure you understand how to use all of the ProviderSource features.
+Visit OneHealthPort's website for: an overview of its credentialing platform, step-by-step instructions for setting up your ProviderSource profile, and training videos and guides to make sure you understand how to use all of the ProviderSource features.

 Are insurers allowing your practice to benefit from the new requirements?